Sevrima/deepRL-cllaboration-competition/REPORT.md

 - n_episodes: 3000

 ### 3- Results:
 I trained the agent with two different senarios.
-First, using shared actor-critic, and then tested with separate actor-critic and bufferes.
+First, using shared actor-critic, and then tested with separate actor-critic and buffer (this times I changed the network structures).

 Score of first trial: